basher83/ProxSyncBox/README.md

 *   **NetBox:** A running NetBox instance (version 3.x or higher recommended) with API access.
     *   An API token with appropriate permissions (read, create, update, delete for virtualization and DCIM components).

+**Tested Versions:**
+*   This application has been tested with NetBox version `4.3.1` and Proxmox VE version `8.4.1`.
+Compatibility with other versions is likely but not guaranteed.

 ## Installation

 1.  **Clone the Repository:**